cakane95/gym-agro-carbon-v1/README.md

   articles/neurips26/results/low_compliance__scenario_4_hard_stoch
 ```

 This is useful for studying how farmer filtering changes across full, medium, and low compliance regimes.
+It must be ran after the single scenario is run.

 ## Backend runtime comparison